Updated: Jan 30

 Mental Health Counseling and Life Coaching

 If you decide that you need help in breaking the hold perfectionism has over you, if its impacts to your mental and emotional wellness or to your relationships are too distressing, please consider seeking help from a mental health professional so you can live the life that you choose and achieve balance and contentment.
-Regardless of the wellness path you choose, professionals at Mindful Ways to Wellness offer services that can help you on your journey, including mental counseling, life-coaching, individual and group yoga, meditation and Tibetan bowl sound therapy, hypnotherapy, and reiki.
+Regardless of the wellness path you choose, professionals at Mindful Ways to Wellness offer services that can help you on your journey, including mental counseling, life coaching, individual and group yoga, meditation and Tibetan bowl sound therapy.
 For more information on our services in St. Petersburg, Florida, or to make an appointment, please click here.

 References and Further Reading

 Aubrey J. (2010).
 Looking good versus feeling good: An investigation of media frames of health advice and their effects on women’s body-related self-perceptions.
 Sex Roles, 63:50-63.